 Ironically, it’s the stuff you buy at retail and large department stores that make up the difference in what you pay for processed goods and services.
 Simply put, household items and daily necessities cost lower, especially when you’re getting them from those big store chains (e.g. Wal-Mart, sorry bud LOL)

 Now, as for books: I’m carting back about ten books I’ve picked up here.
 While retail-priced books are still somewhat cheaper than what you’ll pay for at home, they’re still more expensive compared to simply buying them online from Amazon and shipping it to your local address.
 The online store gives out huge discounts, and as long as you’re staying in the United States for any period long enough for Amazon to deliver to the place you’re putting up in, there’s really no reason to buy any sort of electronic gadgets or books from brick and mortar stores here.
 I only did so because they were mostly impulse buys, and I enjoy the experience of visiting the many book stores in the city and and in Cambridge.

 For visitors intending to tour just Boston alone, I think a trip of about 3-4 days suffices nicely to leisurely see all the key places within the city itself.
 The city has a great subway system, and while single subway rides at USD2 are costly, picking up a weekly pass for unlimited rides solves that easily.

-Pictures of my MIT colleagues, and also the group of student interns from the Singapore Universities and Polytechnics assigned to work on our project:
+Pictures of my MIT colleagues, and also the group of student interns assigned to work on our project:

 I’ll leave Boston and the state of Massachusetts in a few hours but with great memories.
 The trip has gone on pretty well; I was able to see a lot of places and sites in the weekends I had, and I completed my work objectives as well.
 Now that I’ve been to the west and east ends of the country, I think my next trip here – if ever – is going to have to be the mid and south-west – where all the spectacular natural sights are.:)